 Create a Legacy

+What does it mean to create a legacy?
 How does Rodef Sholom, the synagogue, your Jewish community, and its future rank in your vision, values, and your charitable giving plans?
-As members of the Planned Giving Committee of Rodef Sholom, we feel that this is a very personal question each of us should address.
+As members of the Planned Giving Committee of Rodef Sholom, we feel that these are personal questions each of us should address.

 We all have experienced events in our lives in which Rodef Sholom and our synagogue community has played a critical role.
 Our lives are enriched by memories of holidays, family traditions, religious rituals, and community membership.
-We have celebrated and honored life at births, Bar and Bat Mitzvah, weddings, and funerals of loved ones and friends.
-We have prayed at High Holidays led by our incomparable clergy.
+We have celebrated and honored life at births, b'nai mitzvah, weddings, and funerals of loved ones and friends.
+We have prayed at High Holy Days led by our incomparable clergy.
 Shabbat services, adult education, Torah study, social activities, and community service programs have filled our lives with joy, connection and meaning.

 Thanks to annual participation and generosity of our members - of all ages and at all stages of life - Rodef Sholom remains a dynamic congregation, a warm caring center of our Jewish life today.